canonical/vanilla-framework/docs/en/base/forms.md

 ### Radio button

-Use radio buttons to select one or more options, our radio buttons can appear in two states: selected and disabled, or unselected.
+Use radio buttons to select one or more options, our radio buttons can appear in four states: both selected, unselected and disabled.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/base/forms/radio-buttons/"
     class="js-example">